botpress/botpress/docs/guide/docs/developers/migrate.md

 ### Users table removed

 **Users** should be listed by their email in `workspaces.json` under `users`.
 All user data is stored in the workspace.
-This includes: email, password, salt, last login, role, creation date.
+This includes: email, hashed password and salt, last login, role, creation date.

 ### User ID -> User Email